ZebraRoy/read-docs-mcp/README.md

 #### Normal Mode Tools

-In normal mode, for each module in the `moduleList`, up to three tools can be generated:
+In normal mode, for each module in the `moduleList`, up to three tools can be generated, plus an optional source file reading tool:

 #### {name}-get-[module]-list